The polar bear inhabits Arctic sea ice, water, islands and continental coastlines.

 Conservation Status: Vulnerable

-Size: The body length from nose to tail for females can reach up to 6.5 feet, while males can reach up to 8 feet in length.
+Size: Body length for females can reach up to 6.5 ft., while males can reach up to 8 ft.

-Weight: Depending on the season, females can weigh between 350 and nearly 700 pounds.
-Males can range from 650 to more than 1700 pounds.
+Weight: Depending on the season, females can weigh between 350 and nearly 700 lbs.
+Males can range from 650 to more than 1700 lbs.

 Polar bear lying down